VarshanRakesh/GNSS_RTK/README.md

    - Connect the Simplertk2b budget board to GNSS Survey antenna using the antenna cable given.
 Refer the **GPS/GNSS Antenna** section to setup the antenna in the website [User Guide: simpleRTK2B Budget](https://www.ardusimple.com/user-guide-simplertk2b-budget/#elementor-toc__heading-anchor-11).
    - Connect the the USB-B type cable to **USB GPS** port in the board and other end to the PC.
    - Open the U-center and connect the budget board with the suitable COM port and set the baud rate to 115200.
+   - Download the firmware from the [FW Version 1.32](https://drive.google.com/file/d/1vGNgYuJrV6BfyxmUxkQAvwy2_Sb4ySH0/view?usp=sharing).
-   - From the website [How to configure u-blox ZED-F9P](https://www.ardusimple.com/how-to-configure-ublox-zed-f9p/#elementor-toc__heading-anchor-4) go to **Firmware version check** section download the **Version 1.32**.
+   - Or you can find the firmware in their official website [How to configure u-blox ZED-F9P](https://www.ardusimple.com/how-to-configure-ublox-zed-f9p/#elementor-toc__heading-anchor-4) go to **Firmware version check** section download the **Version 1.32**.
 Extract the file in separate folder.
    - And follow the **Firmware update** section to update the firmware and cross check that the version updated correctly with the **Firmware version check** section found in the same website.

-2. Loading the configurations as base station
+2. Loading the base station configurations on the budget board.
    - Download the base station file for the FW 1.32 version from the [add Base station configuration file].
    - Before loading the configuration files recheck that you are uploading the correct file. uploading an incorrect file might lead to problems
    - Load the configuration to the budget board referring the **Load a configuration file** section in [How to configure u-blox ZED-F9P](https://www.ardusimple.com/how-to-configure-ublox-zed-f9p/#elementor-toc__heading-anchor-6)